masinag/ror-mariecurie-2016/lessons/02_ruby-basics-2.md

 p = Person.new
 ~~~

-Lets try to add one method more..
+Lets try to add one more method.
 ~~~ruby
 class Person
   def initialize